gsgd/multitude/README.md

 [![Download](https://img.shields.io/github/downloads/Thomas101/wmail/total.svg)](https://github.com/Thomas101/wmail/releases)

-The missing desktop client for Gmail & Google Inbox.
-Bringing the online Gmail & Google Inbox experience to your desktop in a neatly packaged app.
-WMail was created to make your webmail feel right at home on your laptop or computer.
-It keeps the best of Gmail and Google Inbox whilst adding all those extra bits that you miss when using them in a web browser.
-Visit the [Official Homepage](http://thomas101.github.io/wmail/) for more information
+The missing desktop client for music streaming services.
+Bringing the online music experience to your desktop in a neatly packaged app.
+Multitude was created to make your music feel right at home on your laptop or computer.
+It keeps the best of web streaming whilst adding all those extra bits that you miss when using them in a web browser.
+Visit the [Official Homepage](http://gsgd.github.io/multitude/) for more information

 [Download the latest release](http://thomas101.github.io/wmail/download) | [All releases](https://github.com/Thomas101/wmail/releases)